pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Fixed serial console terminal size issues `#9569 <https://redmine.pfsense.org/issues/9569>`__
 * Added the ``strings`` binary to base builds for troubleshooting `#7791 <https://redmine.pfsense.org/issues/7791>`__
 * Changed UFS filesystem defaults to ``noatime`` on new installations `#9483 <https://redmine.pfsense.org/issues/9483>`__
+* Fixed an issue where the IP header checksum was incorrect when reassembling packet fragments to a link with a different MTU `#10189 <https://redmine.pfsense.org/issues/10189>`__

 Packet Capture
 --------------